 Sleepy Eye fought right back.
 Jessica Busch took a foul, made both shots putting the Indians back out front with 12:16 to play.
 Sleepy Eye was able to hold on to this lead until the final minutes of the contest.

-The decibel level of the crowd on the Springfield side increased exponentially as the Tigers took a 41-40 lead with just 3:25 to go.
+Page 2 of 2 - The decibel level of the crowd on the Springfield side increased exponentially as the Tigers took a 41-40 lead with just 3:25 to go.
 Again, Sleepy Eye was determined to win this game.

 Justine Gonzalez drew a foul and headed to the line.
 She sank both shots to tilt the score back to the Indians by one, at 42-41.
 Now it was the Sleepy Eye fans turn to get loud, and they did.

 Sleepy Eye played a solid defensive game in the final three minutes of the contest to help protect their lead and put Springfield into a foul situation.
 Gonzalez sank a couple buckets, Busch continued her solid play and Carissa Hillmer was five for eight on free throws down the stretch to solidify the lead.
 By the 18 second mark, Sleepy Eye had made it a two possession game and just had to protect the ball, wait out the clock, hear the final buzzer and celebrate the trip to state, adding yet another level to the dream season.